sobs0/tec-osm/README.md

 /wordpress/wp-content/themes/astra-child/tribe-events/modules/map.php

-If directory/files don't exist create them first and insert the content of the corresponding files of this respository.
+If directory/files don't exist create them first and insert the content of the corresponding files of this repository.